Holiday Stress: A Survival Guide

 This Christmas can be absolutely whatever you want it to be when you are intentional about filling it with things that bring us joy and joyful in setting up intentions that create peaceful moments rather than adding even more stress!!

 Yes, a budget.
-I know…sigh…so unsexy and so un-Santa Clause, but yes, you definitely need one this time of year!
+I know…sigh…so unsexy and so un-Santa Clause, but yes, you definitely need a Christmas budget during the holiday season!

 Your holiday will be SO much more relaxing if you know you aren’t going to be staring at huge credit card debt or dents in your savings in January.

-To learn more about paying down debt and living on a budget check out The Total Money Makeover by Dave Ramsey!
+For more practical tips about paying down debt and living on a budget check out Debt Free Mom!

 It doesn’t have to be a minute by minute schedule, but you (and your significant other if you have one) need to sit down and talk about Christmas plans.